morningrat/r3stack/README.md

 - http://r3stack.dev.azk.io
 - If you edit any client or universal files, run `azk shell r3stack -- npm run build` to rebuild & serve the bundle

-This mode is great because you can make changes to the server ***without having to recompile the client code*** That means you only wait for the server to restart!
+This mode is great because you can make changes to the server ***without having to recompile the client code.***
+That means you only wait for the server to restart!
 GAME CHANGER!

 ##Database development